About the Shirley Price Aromatherapy Diploma

 Modules 1-4 Shirley Price Aromatherapy Diploma, Therapeutic Massage Diploma, Essential Oil Science Diploma, Practical Aromatherapy Diploma, Advanced Practical Aromatherapy

-Tutor: Jan Benham MIFPA, Venue: Shirley Price Aromatherapy, Hinckley LE100PR
+Tutor: Penny Howell MIFPA, Venue: Shirley Price Aromatherapy, Hinckley LE100PR

 Accredited by the Federation of Holistic Therapists

-The Sp tutors Sara Gelzer MIFPA (distance learning) (switzerland), Jan Benham MIFPA (Hinckley) have tutored Shirley Price Aromatherapy students for many years.
+The Sp tutors Sara Gelzer MIFPA (distance learning) (switzerland), PennyHowell MIFPA (Hinckley) have tutored Aromatherapy students and have been in the industry for many years.
 You can find out more about becoming an aromatherapist on www.Ifparoma.org including details of 22 aromatherapy schools in addition to our own.
 Our diploma class begins with the weeklong module one in April and September each year.

 An accredited Anatomy and Physiology Diploma needs to be acquired before Module 1, Courses are taught inhouse over 12 weekends or can be acquired by online distance learning.